Find answers to common questions, troubleshoot connectivity issues, and learn about platform-specific details.

 Check if your router has "AP isolation" or "client isolation" enabled — this blocks device-to-device communication and must be disabled for Lysoniq to work.

-Some routers have separate 2.4GHz and 5GHz networks.
+Some routers have separate 2.4GHz, 5GHz, and 6GHz networks.
 Ensure all devices are on the same band or SSID.

 If using a VPN on any device, try disabling it — VPNs can prevent local network discovery.